octue/octue-sdk-python/docs/source/datafile.rst

     datafile.tags
     >>> {"organisation": "octue", "energy": "renewable"}

-You can update the metadata by setting it on the instance while inside the ``Datafile.open`` context manager.
+You can update the metadata by setting it on the instance while inside the :mod:`Datafile.open <octue.resources.datafile.Datafile.open>` context manager.

 .. code-block:: python